russ-hensel/qt5_by_example/readme_rsh.txt

         !! list widget needs lots of work
         *! have version in title and in about
         ** add open parameters

+        !! add check that db ( both ) opened and seem ok

     ver_08